semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 :::tip Exact match or regular expressions?

 Branches and tags can be matched in two ways:
-- **Exact match**: strings must match exactly
+- **Exact match**: strings must match exactly.
 - **Regex match**: strings are matched using Perl-compatible regular expressions.
-See the [Erlang re module documentation](https://www.erlang.org/doc/man/re.html) to see more details on the syntax
+See the [Erlang re module documentation](https://www.erlang.org/doc/man/re.html) to see more details on the syntax.

 :::